 - 20 drops of lemon eucalyptus essential oil

-- Mix all essential oils in a spray bottle.
-Add the rubbing alcohol and shake to mix.
+- 1. Mix all the essential oils in a spray bottle.
+Then add the rubbing alcohol and shake to mix.

 How to use